 NEWS AND COMMENT-MAHARASHTRA, INDIA: In Majalgaon and Lavul village in the state of Maharashtra, India, enraged monkeys are taking revenge on the street dogs by carrying them to the top of trees and buildings and throwing them off to their deaths.
-And if people try to intervene that attack the people.
+And if people try to intervene, they attack them.
 It looks like the primates are taking over and it has a hint of that well-known film Planet of the Apes.

 They believe that the monkeys became angry when one of the dogs killed one of their infants.
 The villagers say that there are almost no dogs left to kill so they are reportedly turning on their children.